 - 1. Demonstrate the culminating role performances in the following areas: fire suppression, community education and fire prevention, firefighter emergency patient care, environmental protection, and special rescue operations. - 2.
 Identify and use the personal and professional development resources/activities that promote growth and contribute to lifelong learning. - 3.
 Meet the ethical, legal, and safety requirements of professionals in the fire service. - 4.
 Use safe practices and techniques with fire department apparatus, tools and equipment. - 5.
 Communicate effectively using verbal, non-verbal, written, or electronic methods including recognized and appropriate fire service terminology. - 6.
-Interact with others in a variety of emergency and non-emergency situations in a manner that demonstrates confidence, professionalism, and sensitivity to others and the situation.
+Interact with others in a variety of emergency and non-emergency situations in a manner that demonstrates confidence, professionalism, and sensitivity to others and the situation. - 7.
+Demonstrate respect when communicating effectively with diverse communities and their members. - 8.
+Use effective and appropriate problem-solving and decision-making skills in emergency and nonemergency situations.

 Disclaimer: Information in this document is correct at the time of publication.
 Content of programs and courses are revised as needed and/or required.
-Program outlines and information are subject to changes and may be delivered in different or alternate ways then listed in this document.
+Program outlines and information are subject to changes and may be delivered in different or alternate ways than listed in this document.
 You are advised to always reach out to Northern College if you have questions related to content on the website or outline publications.

-- 7. Demonstrate respect when communicating effectively with diverse communities and their members. - 8.
-Use effective and appropriate problem-solving and decision-making skills in emergency and non-emergency situations. - 9.
-Work effectively with other members of the fire service team, pre-hospital emergency care providers, and other emergency service-related groups to provide comprehensive service in emergency and non-emergency situations.
+9. Work effectively with other members of the fire service team, pre-hospital emergency care providers, and other emergency service-related groups to provide comprehensive service in emergency and non-emergency situations.